spoorthiapps/videogamesearch/README.md

 MVP and
 Dependency Injection

+Modules:
-The main app dependens on the gaintbomb module that contains the retrofit integration code.
+The main app depends on the gaintbomb module that contains the retrofit integration code.

+Error Handling:
+The app handles no network errors and no search results found errors.